Flodklumpen/sportspegeln/README.md

 `npm run build`

 One can also run `npm run eject` if one is not satisfied with the build tool. **Note: it is a one-way operation!**

+## Migration

+When in root directory:

+`cd api/`

+Choose one:

+- Create an empty revision script:

+`flask db revision`

+- Create a revision script which is populated with changes detected automatically:

+`flask db migrate`

+Upgrade the database:

+`flask db upgrade`